apollographql/apollo/docs/source/platform/schema-validation.md

 A failed `apollo schema:check` command will exit with a non-0 exit code and fail CI checks on purpose!
 There are actually many cases where breaking changes can be made intentionally, but should be treated thoughtfully and with intention.
 Here's an example:

 - Changing the return type of a field with queries actively using it is safe **if and only if** the new return type contains the same selection options that all active queries were using the old return type.

+> **Note:** With a GitHub status check, to allow continuous integration to complete without failing early, ignore the exit code of the `apollo service:check` command.
+The exit code can be ignored by appending `|| echo 'validation failed'` to the command call.

 <h3 id="severity">Change severity</h3>